sophie-mc-dev/unibo-big-data-analytics/README.md

 # Big Data Analysis with Vagrant

 This repository contains a Vagrant-based environment setup for performing data analysis using the **CDC Diabetes Health Indicators Dataset**.

-This Project was implemented in the context of Big Data Analytics and Text Mining class from UNIBO's Master's degree in Artificial Intelligence.
+This project was implemented in the context of the Big Data Analytics and Text Mining class from UNIBO's Master's degree in Artificial Intelligence.

 ## Project Setup